What is a "diploma mill?"

 This site is one of the best sources of information about recognized institutions in Canada.

 This organization of accredited institutions and participating accrediting organizations provides extensive information about diploma and accreditation mills, including links to state-by-state and international directories of institutions.

-These are private sites containing a wealth of information about the issue of diploma mills and how to spot them.
-These links are for information purposes.
-The MDHE does not endorse these sites or the information they contain.
+This private site contains a wealth of information about the issue of diploma mills and how to spot them.
+The link is for information purposes.
+The MDHE does not endorse the site or the information it contains.